Medications and disorders that damage the kidneys may cause nephrotic syndrome.

 Blood tests and other urine tests detect additional characteristics of the syndrome.
 The level of albumin in the blood is low because this vital protein is excreted in the urine and its production is impaired.
 The urine often contains clumps of cells that may be combined with protein and fat (casts).
 The urine contains low levels of sodium and high levels of potassium.

 Concentrations of lipid in the blood are high, sometimes exceeding 10 times that of a normal concentration.
 Levels of lipid in the urine are also high.
-Anemia may be present.
+Anemia Overview of Anemia Anemia is a condition in which the number of red blood cells is low.
+Red blood cells contain hemoglobin, a protein that enables them to carry oxygen from the lungs and deliver it to all parts... read more may be present.
 Levels of blood clotting proteins may be increased or decreased.

 Determining the cause of nephrotic syndrome

-The doctor investigates possible causes of nephrotic syndrome, including drugs.
+The doctor investigates possible causes of nephrotic syndrome, including medications or illicit drugs.

 Analysis of the urine and blood may reveal an underlying disorder.
-For example, the blood is tested for evidence of previous infections that could cause nephrotic syndrome and for antibodies directed against the body's own tissues (called autoantibodies) that indicate an autoimmune disorder.
+For example, the blood is tested for evidence of previous infections that could cause nephrotic syndrome and for antibodies directed against the body's own tissues (called autoantibodies), which indicate an autoimmune disorder Autoimmune Disorders An autoimmune disorder is a malfunction of the body's immune system that causes the body to attack its own tissues.
+What triggers an autoimmune disorder is not known.
+Symptoms vary depending... read more .

 An imaging test of the kidneys Imaging Tests of the Urinary Tract There are a variety of tests that can be used in the evaluation of a suspected kidney or urinary tract disorder.
 (See also Overview of the Urinary Tract.)
 X-rays are usually not helpful in evaluating... read more , such as ultrasonography or computed tomography (CT), may be done.
 If the person has lost weight or is older, a search for cancer is undertaken.
 A kidney biopsy is especially useful in determining the cause and extent of kidney damage.